 In terms of cost, consider this: Replacing your morning coffee drink or afternoon soda with a tall glass of good old-fashioned H2O can save you anywhere from $2 to $5 a day, which amounts to a whopping $60 to $150 a month.

 The same goes for alcoholic beverages, like happy hour cocktails and mimosas at brunch, which tend to be high in cost, sugar, and calorie count.

 6. Go grocery shopping with a list

-Instead of ambling through the grocery store with only a vague idea of you want to buy, go prepared.
+Instead of ambling through the grocery store with only a vague idea of what you want to buy, go prepared.